TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lesson.md

 		3. Discuss the idea of setting variables to be other values.
 			1. What happens if you set variable `c` to `a`. `print(c)`, `print(a)`
 			2. What would happen if you don’t store a into c in this program?
-			3.	mutability: you can change an existing value
+			3.	*Mutability*: you can change an existing value
 3. Lab
-	1. Make sure students feel comfortable saving things as variables and can print multiple things.
+	*	Make sure students feel comfortable saving things as variables and can print multiple things.
+	*	Troubleshoot with students and try to recognize which students are struggling early.
 3. Discussion + Quiz Prep
 	1. Discuss any issues that came up in magic genie
 		1. Any error messages?